3-MeO-PCP: United Kingdom

 On October 18, 2012, the Advisory Council on the Misuse of Drugs in the United Kingdom released a report about methoxetamine, saying that the "harms of methoxetamine are commensurate with Class B of the Misuse of Drugs Act (1971)".
 The report went on to suggest that all analogues of MXE should also become class B drugs and suggested a catch-all clause covering both existing and unresearched arylcyclohexylamines, including 3-MeO-PCP.

 United States

 3-MeO-PCP is not a controlled substance in the United States but possession or distribution of 3-MeO-PCP for human use could potentially be prosecuted under the Federal Analogue Act due to its structural and pharmacological similarities to PCP.

 Canada

-Canada's Controlled Drugs And Substances Act has for years placed all PCP analogues, derivatives, salts and further children thereof under a Schedule 1 prohibition, alongside opioids, cocaine and other top-ranked illegal psychoactives.
+Canada's Controlled Drugs And Substances Act has placed all PCP analogues, derivatives, salts and further children thereof under a Schedule 1 prohibition, alongside opioids, cocaine and other top-ranked illegal psychoactive substances.
 As such, 3-MeO-PCP is automatically banned, although it is not mentioned by name in the schedule.
 Only PCP and Ketamine are specifically written in.

 Sweden

-Sweden's public health agency suggested classifying 3-MeO-PCP as hazardous substance on November 10, 2014.
+3-MeO-PCP is a controlled substance in Sweden.